ephil-ai/ephil.ai/content/authors/laila-wegner/_index.md

 role: PhD Candidate

-# For own hompages, linked with the name
+# For own hompages, linked with the name.
+If used, delete the row 'do_not_link: true'
 # external_profile: https://example.nl
 do_not_link: true